 The COTA Gameday specific transportation service from the fairgrounds and Crosswoods Park & Ride is suspended for the 2021 season.
 Contact COTA for information of remaining service available on gameday.

 The flagship station for Ohio State football games is WBNS Radio 1460/97.1 the Fan.

 Guests will NOT be permitted to re-enter Ohio Stadium once they leave.

 Seatback chairs are available to be rented in advance of game day on a season basis only.
-To order a seatback chair, please contact 866-910-9290 or www.seatbacks.com.
-Seat cushions are allowed to be brought into the stadium.
-Guests demonstrating specific medical needs for personal seatback chairs may enter the Stadium with a doctor's note at Gates 13, 16, 23 and 26 ONLY.
+To order a seatback chair, please contact 866-910-9290 or www.buckeyeseat.com.
+If you need a repair to your currently installed Seatback Chair, you may visit the Seatback Chair Help Stations inside the stadium at 22A, 13A, 2B, 29C, and 30C or call 866-910-9290.